obrien-lab-psu/A-recently-discovered-class-of-tertiary-structure-is-common-across-proteomes-and-associated-/README.md

 This repository contains code used in the following paper: doi.

+*Code and Project were published during Pennsylvania State University employment.*

 Specfically, it contains

     1. Code to generate non-covalent lasso entanglements given a PDB file (.pdb or .pdb1)